 Selina studied Geoecology at the Karlsruhe Institute of Technology.
 Her research addresses environmental challenges through the application of remote sensing techniques.
 In her PhD she studies the impacts of recent summer droughts on European forests.
 She applies remote sensing and machine learning approaches to detect the environmental drivers of diffuse tree mortality.

 Timo Knüver - PhD student |

-Timo has studied Geoecology at the University of Tübingen and is a PhD student at the University of Innsbruck.
+Timo studied Geoecology at the University of Tübingen and is pursuing his PhD at the University of Innsbruck.
 His research addresses the drought recovery potential of Norway spruce and European beech trees.
-To infer responses of tree carbon and water relations, he studies mature trees and joins us to pursue drought experiments on seedlings.
+He studies drought hydraulic responses in mature trees and applies experiments under controlled conditions.